Goat Breeds ~ How to Choose the Best One

 Pygmy Goats

-Pygmy goats are also seen as some of the best milk goats in the world, and they are incredibly popular for farms that need a friendly and intelligent pet.
+Pygmy goats are also seen as some of the best milk and companion goats in the world.
+They are incredibly popular for farms that need a friendly and intelligent pet.

 You’ll find that this breed is highly adaptable to most types of weather, which is what makes them ideal for living in any continent.
 Much like their name suggests, they are substantially smaller than other breeds.
 They live for 12 years on average.

-In fact, they might only get as tall as 15 inches and may only weigh up to 85 pounds.
+In fact, Pygmy goats might only get as tall as 15 inches and may only weigh up to 85 pounds.
 Although they look small, they produce a substantial amount of milk, which is more than enough for a small household.
-On average, you could receive up to two quarts of milk containing up to 11% butterfat daily.
+On average, you could receive up to two quarts of milk containing up to 6-9% butterfat daily.

 Pros: